amaan871/Rajagiri-Connect/README.md

 ## Warnings
 - You might have to change the Database configuration in the `build.gradle` file if you want the application data to get stored on your Database.
-- This repository is not going to be maintained anymore.

 ### Branch Policy